opencaesar/oml-tutorials/tutorial1.md

 ]
 ```

 In light of the above, and having established previously that property `hasBase` is *functional*, it follows logically that `base1` and `base2` must be two names of the same base individual.
-But, wait, we asserted in the restaurant description that those instances are typed by concepts `DeepPanBase` and `ThinAndCrispyBase`, respectively.
+But wait, we asserted in the restaurant description that those instances are typed by concepts `DeepPanBase` and `ThinAndCrispyBase`, respectively.
 This means now that the same base instance is typed by both these types.

 However, the explanation also says that these two types are in fact disjoint.
 Where did it get this from?
 It turns out to be a generated assertion in the `pizza-bundle` vocabulary bundle.
 Such assertion is generated since the two types do not have a common subtype in the `pizza` vocabulary (included in the vocabulary bundle).
 Such closed-world semantics is a benefit of using a vocabulary bundle.